webplatform/docs/concepts/programming/javascript/json/index.md

 {{Page_Title}}
 {{Flags
+|State=In Progress
+|Checked_Out=No
 |Content=Incomplete, Compatibility Incomplete, Examples Needed
-|Checked_Out=No
 }}
 {{API_Name}}
 {{Summary_Section|Lightweight data interchange format that is useful for serializing data into a string.}}